 To activate your SSHIP account, follow the instructions laid out by Suffolk.
-To waive enrollment, please directly contact Tyler Crespi for the waiver request form.
+To waive enrollment, please directly contact Suffolk University's Exchange Coordinator for the waiver request form.
 The deadline to activate your account or waive enrollment falls after the Add/Drop period of each semester.

 All international students must also submit their immunization records to the Office of Health and Wellness.
 Take a look at our complete list of required immunizations and documentation.

 Exchange students are required to attend two separate orientations (general and international).

 For Fall semesters, orientation falls on the week before Labor Day in September, and for Spring semester, orientation is held in early January.